 Still, the P-SB7 raises intruiging questions for which there are no clear answers.
 For example, how might a non-corporal entity generate (and modulate) RF signals stable enough for a radio receiver to acquire?
 Paranormal investigators have reported results with the device in both AM and FM modes.

-Serious field research has shown a firm correlation between EVP and EMF.
+Serious field research has shown a possible correlation between EVP and EMF.
 This research further maintains EVP are a form of modulated EMF that occurs within the audio frequency range (20hz-20khz) and suggests commercial radio (AM/FM) signals may not be the source (i.e. are not carriers) of ITC audio in the P-SB7.

 The insertion point for ITC perhaps occurs after an incoming radio signal has been heterodyned and during the audio processing stage.
 This may explain why P-SB7/ITC audio is heard over several frequency steps and across radio bands.
 Put another way, P-SB7/ITC audio is essentially EVP that are heard in real-time.